ryanwebster90/onestep-extraction/README.md

 [realistic vision](https://huggingface.co/datasets/fraisdufour/templates-verbs/resolve/main/groundtruth_parquets/realistic_vision_sdv1_edge_groundtruth.parquet)

 *** NOTE: the midjourney images only apply to v4.
-The new version seems to have mitigated the problem. ***
+The new version (v5) seems to have mitigated the problem!
+So you must append --v 4 to prompts ***

 Midjourney examples
 | prompt | type |